Revolutionary song: Cuba and Latin America

-Iranian revolution
+Iranian Revolution

-Following the Iranian revolution musicians were obliged to create music different from the pre-revolutionary music both in terms of rhythm and content.
+Following the Iranian Revolution musicians were obliged to create music different from the pre-revolutionary music both in terms of rhythm and content.
 Iranian revolutionary songs (سرودهای انقلاب اسلامی) are epic ballads, composed during the Islamic Revolution in Iran in support of the revolution and in opposition to the Pahlavi dynasty.
-Before the success of the revolution, these chants were made by various political supporters- many of them recorded on cassette tapes in underground and home studios.
+Before the success of the revolution, these chants were made by various political supporters – many of them recorded on cassette tapes in underground and home studios.
 On the anniversary of the revolution, many of the songs were broadcast by Iranian state television.
 In schools the songs have been sung by students as part of the celebrations Fajr for decades.

 Musical genres

 Some revolutionary songs intentionally mimic folk (children's) songs to make them palatable in non-political settings.
 An example of this type of song is a lullaby from Hungary (tentative translation follows), which starts off as a lullaby but shifts into more direct propaganda toward the end:

 The bunch of little bears happily sleepingAnd the pool sleeps on a soft pillowThe swing sleeps too, and the night will be their good blanketDream, my little one, soft dream fliesIt flies to your eyesBe silent, little babyOur dreams were hushed away by the grim despotismAnd only our hunger sung our song.

 Another example is "Tomorrow Belongs to Me", which is performed by a young man in the movie Cabaret.
-It starts off as a sweet folk song about nature, and then it becomes apparent that the young man is a member of the Hitlerjugend.
-Soon the song changes into a marching song, and the lyrics became a fascist propaganda about "rising up."
+It starts off as a sweet folk song about nature, and then it becomes apparent that the young man is a member of the Hitler Youth.
+Soon, the song changes into a marching song, and the lyrics became a fascist propaganda about "rising up."